cloudbase/garm/doc/external_provider.md

 You will have to parse the bootstrap params, verify that the requested image exists, gather operating system information, CPU architecture information and using that information, you will need to select the appropriate tools for the arch/OS combination you are deploying.

 Refer to the OpenStack or Azure providers available in the [providers.d](../contrib/providers.d/) folder.
+Of particular interest are the [cloudconfig folders](../contrib/providers.d/openstack/cloudconfig/), where the instance user data templates are stored.
+These templates are used to generate the needed automation for the instances to download the github runner agent, send back status updates (including the final github runner agent ID), and download the github runner registration token from garm.

 ### CreateInstance outputs